Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company manages its multi-account environment by using AWS Organizations.
 The company needs to automate the creation of daily incremental backups of any Amazon Elastic Block Store (Amazon EBS) volume that is marked with a Lifecycle: Production tag in one of its primary AWS accounts.
 The company wants to prevent users from using Amazon EC2 `*` permissions to delete any of these production snapshots.
 What should a SysOps administrator do to meet these requirements?

 - [ ] Create a daily snapshot of all EBS volumes by using Amazon Data Lifecycle Manager.
 Specify Lifecycle as the tag key.
 Specify Production as the tag value.
-- [x] Associate a service control policy (SCP) with the account to deny users the ability to delete EBS snapshots.
+- [x] Associate a Service Control Policy (SCP) with the account to deny users the ability to delete EBS snapshots.
 Create an Amazon EventBridge rule with a 24-hour cron schedule.
 Configure EBS Create Snapshot as the target.
 Target all EBS volumes with the specified tags.
 - [ ] Create a daily snapshot of all EBS volumes by using AWS Backup.
 Specify Lifecycle as the tag key.
 Specify Production as the tag value.
 - [ ] Create a daily Amazon Machine Image (AMI) of every production EC2 instance within the AWS account by using Amazon Data Lifecycle Manager.